Interesting Things to do in Penang (George Town)

 Penang Murals - travel.joogostyle.com

 Other than murals, we spotted another form of art–wall sculptures.
-Started off as a competition by Penang State Government, 52 unique and humorous illustrations in the form of iron rod sculptures were installed on the city’s building walls.
+Started as a competition by the Penang State Government, 52 unique and humorous illustrations in the form of iron rod sculptures were installed on the city’s building walls.
 They pop up at random buildings–sometimes they are right in your face, other times, you have to look up the building to spot one.

 Things to do in Penang - travel.joogostyle.com